 maintain hvac system

 Clean filters, ducts, and vents frequently, and consider scheduling professional cleanings to ensure your system is free of mold spores.
 A well-maintained HVAC system helps prevent mold and improves indoor air quality.
-Regular cleaning prevents mold accumulation inside the system and helps maintain healthy air circulation throughout the home.
-This, in turn, boosts overall air quality and reduces health risks associated with mold exposure.

 Monitor Humidity Levels